OpenMS/OpenMS/source/config/tools/README.txt

   checker.php        -  Checks if header guards are correct
                         Checks if tab settings for editors and maintainer is in each file Checks for unneeded includes

+  correct_test.php   -  Helps the user to correct check headers